[add_route_manual][doroutes.add_route_manual] builds a route that passes through a list of

-explicit corner points, given in absolute coordinates (database
+explicit corner points, given in absolute coordinates in microns.

 the route shape — for example, to keep a waveguide inside a routing